Secure Your Legacy.

 Real Estate

 Do you own your home and have minor children?
-Are you thinking about purchasing a second home in another state?
-Have you inherited property outside of your home state?
-You could be subject to ancillary probate in that state.
-We can save time, money, and headaches by avoiding that ancillary probate in another state.
+Are you considering purchasing a second home in another state?
+Have you inherited property outside of Texas?